SaNi191/qtrade-tradebot/README.md

 - [ ] WIP: provide a user interface to be able to add tracked stocks, show stock charts, and set configurations such as emails to alert when stoploss is reached
 - [ ] WIP: add other notification/alert types such as telegram/sms
 - [ ] refactor API calls and database operations using asynchronous libraries for better integration with asynchronous code
-    - aiohttp, async drivers for sqlalchemy
+    - ie. aiohttp, async drivers for sqlalchemy
 - [ ] ~~modify TokenManager to be more general: currently implements QuestTrade API logic and less hard-coding~~